An unofficial community build that puts Liberty City and Niko Bellic's story on your phone. It is free, runs offline, and Rockstar has never sold it.

 - Adjust graphics for your device

-If the game stutters, lower resolution or draw distance in the settings menu.
+If the game stutters, lower the resolution or draw distance in the settings menu.
 Older phones run smoother on lighter settings.

 Fan port versus the original